MussaCharles/maths-for-fast-algorithms/README.md

 // Sn= n/2[2Ao + (n-1)d]
 sum = 1_000_000 / 2 * (2 * 1 + (1_000_000 - 1) * 1)
 ```

 Performance Tests
+Note: Code snippet for this section can be run using Swift Playgrounds.
+You can find the source code [here](/blob/main/ArithmeticSequence.playground/Contents.swift)

-  Enough talking let's test the performance of the above two implementations using huge numbers.
+  Enough talking let's test the performance of the above two implementations with varying different data sets.
+  We will try to increase the nth term and compare the run times.

   // TODO: - Write tests